-Real-Time allows you to monitor visitor activity as it happens on your site or app.
+Real-Time allows you to monitor activity as it happens on your site or app.
 The reports are updated continuously and each pageview is reported seconds after it occurs on your site.
 For example, you can see:

 - how many people are on your site right now,